International Student Information

-- As a condition of admission and continued enrollment, all International non-immigrant students must purchase health insurance through the Tennessee Board of Regents Student/Scholars Health and Accident Insurance Plan.
+- As a condition of admission and continued enrollment, all International non-immigrant students must purchase health insurance through the Tennessee Board of Regents International Student Insurance Plan.

 Student admission files will remain active for one year from date of application if the applicant doesn’t enroll and attend classes.
 After this time, the documents will be destroyed per TBR Guideline G-070 and the student will need to resubmit all information to the Office of Admissions and Records.

 Please Note: Fees are subject to change each July for the upcoming Fall semester.

 || Activity Fee

 Reasons to Contact the Designated School Official (DSO)

 - You have just arrived in the United States, you must meet with the DSO upon arrival.

 - You are planning to transfer to another institution.

 - You are dropping below full-time status (12 credit hours).